ourzora/core/README.md

 Recall that when minting tokens, sha256 hashes of the content and metadata are provided for integrity checks.
 As a result, anyone is able to check the integrity of the media if the URIs change.

+This protocol deviates from the ERC-721 in that the `tokenURI` does **not** point to a valid ERC721 Metadata JSON Schema as defined in the EIP.
+In order to support integrity checks when updating the tokenURIs, the content and metadata of a piece of media are split into `tokenURI` and `metadataURI`, respectively.
+This split effectively allows for the reconfiguration of the URIs of both the content and metadata, while preserving integrity checks.

+#### Metadata JSON schema

+In order to enable anyone to use this protocol as they see fit, there is no single metadata JSON schema that is used for this protocol.
+However, it is strongly recommended that developers submit a valid [JSON schema](https://json-schema.org/) to the [Media Metadata Schemas Repository](https://github.com/ourzora/media-metadata-schemas) to allow anyone to support custom metadata.
+The only **required** key of the JSON metadata is `version`, which is a string in the format of `<name-calVersion>` (e.g. `zora-20210101`).
+This key can be used by implementing platforms to determine which metadata schemas to support.

 ### Permit

 In order to provide support for third parties to interact with this protocol on a user's behalf, the EIP-712 standard for signing typed data structures is supported.